 Beyond the day-to-day stress associated with modern life, the modern world is saturated with artificial light.
 Clinical studies have demonstrated that artificial light at night is associated with suppression of normal melatonin levels and disruption of normal sleep.

 Many natural processes, including aging, can also adversely affect sleep.
 People tend to struggle more with sleep as they grow older.
-Menopause, a natural process, is almost always associated with disrupted sleep, Fortunately for most women, the disruptions caused by menopause gradually resolve and sleep does return to normal.
+Menopause, a natural process, is almost always associated with disrupted sleep.
+Fortunately for most women, the disruptions caused by menopause gradually resolve and sleep does return to normal.

 Sleep disturbances are common for individuals with suppressed immune systems.
-Though stress is a common culprit for occasional sleeplessness, inflammation of brain and nerve tissues may also be a contributing factor.
+Though stress is a common culprit for occasional sleeplessness, inflamed brain and nerve tissues may also be a contributing factor.
 Numerous clinical studies have linked inflammatory markers of systemic inflammation in the body with sleep dysfunction.
 This may explain why poor sleep can occur with a chronic health condition, even when the body and mind are in a relaxed state.

 Reversible Causes of Disrupted Sleep: